 6. Do you intend to log in to Blackboard from your work place? – Why is this important?

 Some companies have firewalls that block access to the Blackboard server.
 If you have permission from your supervisor you may want to ask your computer department at work if they can allow you to access Blackboard through the firewall.

 7. Does your course require an access code?

-Some online courses require an Access Code, which is packaged with the textbook or distributed by your instructor or the Online Education Office.
+Some online courses require an Access Code, which is packaged with the textbook or distributed by your instructor.
 As soon as you have access to your online course you should login and review the course requirements.
-Course requirements usually can be found under the menu option “Course Information”.
-Contact information for the major book publishers, if your book didn’t come with the necessary access code, can be found under the “Student Support Services” menu item.
+Course requirements usually can be found under the menu option Course Information.
+Contact the textbook’s publisher if your book didn’t come with the necessary access code, which usually can be found under the “Student Support Services” menu item.

 Science courses often have lab requirements that must be met on campus.

 Although you are enrolled in an on-line course, you may be required to take one or more proctored exams Westchester Community College’s Valhalla campus on a specific day and time.
-If that isn’t feasible for you, for example, if you live out of state or if you are traveling through another region or country at the time scheduled for your exam, you may arrange with your instructor to take your test in the presence of an approved proctor at an alternate and more convenient location.
+If that isn’t feasible, for example, if you live out of state or if you are traveling through another region or country at the time scheduled for your exam, you may arrange with your instructor to take your test in the presence of an approved proctor at an alternate and more convenient location.

 The proctoring form link is located in your course under “Student Support Services” or by clicking here.